Thursday, October 31, 2024

 ($199.99 today)

-Once accounts get into the 1930s things seem to get on surer ground.
+Here accounts of his life seem to get on surer ground.
 But I thought I'd do my bit to straighten out the earlier years.
-One thing I haven't found, what the "W" in his name stood for.
+One thing I haven't found: what the "W" in Fred's name stood for.
 Was it just possibly Waldo?
-Maybe someone else already discovered that.
+Maybe someone else has already discovered that, but I thought I would ask where's the "Waldo"?

 Sunday, October 27, 2024